primefaces/primefaces/docs/15_0_0/components/confirmpopup.md

 ```

 ## Global
-Creating a confirmPopup for a specific action is a repetitive task, to solve this global confirmPopup
+Creating a confirmPopup for a specific action is a repetitive task.
+To solve this global confirmPopup,
-which is a singleton has been introduced.
+which is a singleton, has been introduced.
 Trigger components need to have p:confirm _type="popup"_ behavior to
 use the confirm popup.
-Component that trigger the actual command in popup must have _ui-confirm-
+The component that triggers the actual command in the popup must have _ui-confirm-
-popup-yes_ style class, similarly component to cancel the command must have _ui-confirm-popup-no_.
+popup-yes_ style class.
+Similarly, the component to cancel the command must have _ui-confirm-popup-no_ style class.
 At the moment p:confirm is supported by p:commandButton, p:commandLink and p:menuitem.

 ```xhtml